Pat Grigadean

 “Helllooo,” Punjab heard.

-It was a deep, slow voice that would have made Punjab afraid if it hadn’t belonged to a friend of Kanabi’s.
-Punjab was about to return the greeting when he heard another voice, much different from the first.
-It was high and fast and kind of jumpy.
+It was a deep, slow voice that would have frightened Punjab if it hadn’t belonged to a friend of Kanabi’s.
+Punjab was about to return the greeting when he heard another voice.
+This voice was high and fast and kind of squeaky, much different from the first one.

 “What about me?
 Huh?
 I live here, too, you know?
 What about me?
 Huh?
 Huh?”

 Punjab was too startled to ask what was going on.
-Before he had to wonder very long, the first voice returned with a long sigh of exasperation.
+But before he had to wonder long, the first voice returned with a long sigh of exasperation.

 “Allow me to explain.
 You see, I am Ravi the Panther.
 I am the son of King Fallon, who is lord of this part of the forest.”